top of page

 Key Stage 3

-The History curriculum is delivered in three periods per week.
-In Year 8 the students explore Historical Skills and then Kings and Queens and their impact on Ireland.
-In Year 9, they start by investigating World War I. Year 10 study Civil Rights in the US and then progress on to NI in the 1960s beginning with the burgeoning Civil Rights campaign with NICRA.
+The History curriculum is delivered over three periods each week.
+In Year 8, students dive into Historical Skills and then explore the reigns of Kings and Queens and their impact on Ireland.
+In Year 9, they embark on an in-depth investigation of World War I. Year 10 focuses on the Civil Rights movement in the US, followed by an exploration of Northern Ireland in the 1960s, starting with the NICRA-led Civil Rights campaign.

-The History Department promotes active learning, participation and cross curricular skills such as communication, literacy, using mathematics and ICT.
-All year groups are given the opportunity to experience ‘living history,’ through workshops, trips and conferences.
+The History Department champions active learning, participation, and the development of cross-curricular skills such as communication, literacy, numeracy, and ICT.
+Students of all year groups are offered the chance to experience 'living history' through engaging workshops, exciting trips, and informative conferences.

 CCEA